-7.1 Lawfulness, fairness and transparency
+7.1.
+Lawfulness, fairness and transparency

-We will only process personal data where we have one of 6 'lawful bases' (legal reasons) to do so under data protection law:
+The Trust and its Schools will only process personal data where we have one of six 'lawful bases' (legal reasons) to do so under data protection law:

-- The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract - The data needs to be processed so that the school can comply with a legal obligation - The data needs to be processed to ensure the vital interests of the individual e.g. to protect someone's life - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest, and carry out its official functions - The data needs to be processed for the legitimate interests of the school or a third party (provided the individual's rights and freedoms are not overridden) - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent
+- the data needs to be processed so that the Trust and its Schools can fulfil a contract with the individual, or the individual has asked the Trust and/or its Schools to take specific steps before entering into a contract. - the data needs to be processed so that the Trust and/or its Schools can comply with a legal obligation. - the data needs to be processed to ensure the vital interests of the individual, e.g. to protect someone's life. - the data needs to be processed so that the Trust and its Schools, as a public authority, can perform a task in the public interest and carry out its official functions; - the data needs to be processed for the legitimate interests of the Trust and its Schools or a third party (provided the individual's rights and freedoms are not overridden). - the individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent.